 The administrative assistant is a delegate.
-And a delegated Google Calendar is simply a shared calendar with certain edit rights for the delegate.
+And a delegated Google Calendar is a shared calendar with certain edit rights for the delegate.

 - Sign in to your calendar at http://calendar.google.com/a/your_domain.com.

-- In the Share with specific people box, type the email address of the person to whom you want to delegate your calendar.
+- Enter the email address of the person that you want to delegate your calendar to.

-- Click Save.
+- Click Send.

-If a user named Carol delegates her calendar to her administrative assistant named Jim, and Jim creates an event on Carol's calendar, the event will show up on Carol's calendar as Created by: Jim.
-Invitations to the event will come from Carol.
-On the invitation, Carol will be listed as the organizer and Jim the creator.
+The event shows up on Carol's calendar as Created by: Jim.
+Invitations to the event come from Carol.
+On the invitation, Carol is listed as the organizer and Jim the creator.

 In Gmail, when Jim is added to Carol's calendar with sharing permissions set to Make changes and manage sharing or Make changes to events, notifications appear in the delegate's sent items and in their inbox.